Oneflow-Inc/one-yolov5/utils/loggers/comet/README.md

 export COMET_LOG_CONFUSION_MATRIX=false # Set to disable logging a Comet Confusion Matrix.
 Defaults to true export COMET_MAX_IMAGE_UPLOADS=<number of allowed images to upload to Comet> # Controls how many total image predictions to log to Comet.
 Defaults to 100. export COMET_LOG_PER_CLASS_METRICS=true # Set to log evaluation metrics for each detected class at the end of training.
 Defaults to false export COMET_DEFAULT_CHECKPOINT_FILENAME=<your checkpoint filename> # Set this if you would like to resume training from a different checkpoint.
-Defaults to 'last.pt' export COMET_LOG_BATCH_LEVEL_METRICS=true # Set this if you would like to log training metrics at the batch level.
+Defaults to 'last.of' export COMET_LOG_BATCH_LEVEL_METRICS=true # Set this if you would like to log training metrics at the batch level.
 Defaults to false. export COMET_LOG_PREDICTIONS=true # Set this to false to disable logging model predictions
 ```